Your Spring Tree Inspection Checklist

 If your tree’s root system is visible, you should check for any signs of fungus or insect infestations.
 Even if you can’t see the root system, you should look around the ground near the tree to look for newly raised sections of earth.
 If there are cracks in the ground or raised sections, it might mean that your tree’s roots aren’t growing properly and that the tree is starting to tilt.

 Your tree’s bark should be strong and cover the entire trunk.
 Breaks in the bark can offer pests and bacteria entry into the tree’s vulnerable core.
 Check to see if there are any holes in the tree or if any fungi or mould is infesting the trunk.
-If you’re unsure about your trees health, one of our arborist can be dispatched to perform a disease consultation.
+If you’re unsure about the health of your trees, one of our arborists can be dispatched to perform a disease consultation.

 After a tough winter, it’s entirely possible that some of your tree’s branches will have died.
 That’s normal.
 Dead branches can be pruned until live branch is reached.
 If you’re unsure, you can scrape off a small bit of bark to check if the branch is still alive.
 If you see green underneath the bark, the tree is doing well.
 Too many dead branches, however, can mean there’s a problem.